prasannakumar92/AssessmentSentia/README.md

 3) **Acceptance** : Similar steps has been carried out.
 Additionally environment permission has been added, such as Approval(this has been done on my end so won't be shown on you end.
 4) **Production** : Similar steps has been carried out.
 Additionally environment permission has been added, such as Approval(this has been done on my end so won't be shown on you end.

+  **Note:** templates are designed in way that Web App slot and auto scalling will only be done in Acceptance and Production.